-Potable Water - An interlocal agreement will be required before water will be provided to lands to lands deannexed to or annexed from Orange County or Osceola County.
+Sanitary Sewer - An interlocal agreement will be required before sanitary sewer service will be provided to lands deannexed to or annexed from Orange County or Osceola County.
 Coordination is needed with potentially impacted sanitary sewer districts in Orange and Osceola counties with respect to wastewater system planning.